 You’re Going Somewhere Warm.
 Hot, preferably.
 The lighter your clothing requirements, the more packing options you have.

 Fixed-Length (Short) Trips.
-I’ve packed for trips as long as three months with carry-on luggage only.
+I’ve packed for trips as long as five months with carry-on luggage only.
 Having said that, I’d suggest the ideal carry-on trip length would be one month or less.

 It’s a Busy Trip.
 The more you have to pack up and move from one destination to another, the better you’ll appreciate traveling light.